semrush/intergalactic/website/docs/style/typography/typography-code.md

 ::: sandbox

 <script lang="tsx">
   export Demo from './examples/list-with-custom-content.tsx';
 </script>

 :::

 ## Native typography tags

-To style native tags, use the `FormatText` component from the `@semcore/ui/format-text` package.
+To style native tags, use the `FormatText` component from the `intergalactic/format-text` package.

 It's acceptable to style third-party HTML.
 However, in other cases, we recommend using the `Text` component.

 ::: sandbox

 <script lang="tsx">
   export Demo from './examples/native-typography-tags.tsx';
 </script>

 :::

 ## FormatText nested lists

-For proper nested ordered lists counting, you need to explicitly specify the `start`, `reversed`, or `type` attribute.
+For proper nested ordered lists counting, you need to explicitly specify the `start` , `reversed` , or `type` attribute.

 ::: sandbox

 <script lang="tsx">
   export Demo from './examples/formattext-nested-lists.tsx';
 </script>

 :::